chadwhitacre/openpath/2026/spitting-out-the-agentic-kool-aid/index.md

 ---
-title: Spitting Out the Agentic Kool-AId
+title: Spitting Out the Agentic Kool-Aid
-excerpt:  After tasting the future of invasive agents, I've woken up to the possibility of a different life.
+excerpt:  Tasting the future of invasive agents roused me to the possibility of a different life.
 noindex: true
 ---
-{% include img.html src="social.webp" caption="" url="" %}

 One Sunday evening last June, [three friends met](https://x.com/steipete/status/1934357642899521713) in Vienna to relive the glory days: [coding all night](https://steipete.me/posts/2025/vibetunnel-turn-any-browser-into-your-mac-terminal).